manosmin/manosmin/README.md

 <h2 align="left">Hi 👋!
 I'm Manos </h2>

-<p>I'm a recent <b>computer engineering grad </b>🎓 diving into the tech world.
+<p>I'm a recent <b>computer engineering graduate </b>🎓 diving into the tech world.
 I'm on the lookout for my first job where I can turn my coding skills and project experience into real-world solutions 🧑🏻‍💻.
 I love tackling challenging problems, building cool stuff, and learning new things every day.
 Check out my repos to see what I've been working on 🙂!</p>

 ###